Course Summary

 Program Description

-The program grants the student the necessary tools to develop the essential skills needed to understand the various factors that must be considered when launching an international operation.
+The Associate in Arts Degree in International Business program allows the students to develop insights into the international business field while learning about the concepts of commercial transactions between two or more countries and understanding the difference between a local and an international operation.
+The program grants the student the necessary tools to develop the essential skills needed to understand the numerous factors that must be considered when launching an international operation.
 In addition, this program should increase the students’ capability to comprehend the nature of international business at a micro and macro level.
-In this sense, this degree, combines specialized courses in international business, humanities, sciences, economics, accounting, and mathematics.
+In this sense, this degree combines specialized courses in international business, humanities, sciences, economics, accounting, and mathematics.

 What will you learn?